-Following an accident and collision with a permanent barrier, the participant’s wristband will be removed until the participant has received the approval of the medical crew to continue testing.
-Furthermore for any participant falling from a bike will have their wristband removed until the participant has received the approval of the medical crew to continue testing.
+Following an accident or collision, the participant’s wristband will be removed until the participant has received the approval of the SCL Medical Team to continue testing.
+Furthermore for any participant falling from a bike will have their wristband removed until the participant has received the approval of the SCL Medical Team to continue testing.

-The participant shall reimburse Silverstone the cost to Silverstone for the repair of damage to the property of Silverstone including the circuit or any part of the property (which for avoidance of doubt includes the catch fencing, safety barriers and safety vehicles) caused by the participant, servants or agents or any person in his/her party.
-All monies due to Silverstone under this clause shall be paid by the participant within 14 days of the demand from Silverstone.
+The participant shall reimburse SCL the cost to SCL for the repair of damage to the property of SCL including the circuit or any part of the property (which for avoidance of doubt includes the catch fencing, safety barriers and safety vehicles) caused by the participant, servants or agents or any person in their party.
+All monies due to SCL under this clause shall be paid by the participant within 14 days of demand from SCL.

-In the event of an incident on track, involving 2 or more vehicles, where driving/riding standards are believe to be the cause, those drivers/riders will have their wristbands confiscated until the Safety Team, and if required the chief instructor have reviewed the incident using marshals accounts and CCTV footage.
+In the event of an incident on the circuit, involving 2 or more vehicles, where driving/riding standards are believe to be the cause, those drivers/riders will have their wristbands confiscated until the Safety Team, and if required the chief instructor have reviewed the incident using marshals accounts and CCTV footage.

-If it is deemed that the incident was caused by poor driving/riding standards, Silverstone Circuits Ltd, reserve the right to stop that driver/rider from testing further.
+If it is deemed that the incident was caused by poor driving/riding standards, SCL, reserves the right to stop that driver/rider from testing further.
 No monies will be refunded in this case.
 Those parties not at fault will be issued with a new wristband and allowed to continue.

-In consideration of being granted permission to use Silverstone Circuit upon payment of the fee I AGREE DECLARE AND UNDERTAKE: that in the event of accident, loss or damage occurring, I will not pursue any claim for damages against any other participant (save in respect of injury or death).
+In consideration of being granted permission to use the circuit upon payment of the fee the participant AGREES DECLARES AND UNDERTAKES: that in the event of accident, loss or damage occurring, they will not pursue any claim for damages against any other participant (save in respect of injury or death).

 Payment is taken by credit card at the time of booking.
-In the event of a cancellation, a refund will only be given if more than 7 days’ written notice is received (e.g., if your test day is the 20th, notification must be received no later than 17.30hrs on the 12th).
+In the event of a cancellation, a refund will only be given if more than 14 days’ written notice is received.

-Should your vehicle breakdown on the day before or during the event day, unfortunately, no refund or transfer will be issued.
+Should a participant’s vehicle breakdown on the day before or during testing, unfortunately, no refund or transfer will be issued.

-All Testing is offered subject to availability of dates, facilities and, of course, the weather or other events beyond our control and accordingly Silverstone cannot guarantee that a particular date or session will not be cancelled due to extreme adverse weather conditions or other events such as any governmental restrictions, riot, commotion, acts of God, industrial action, breakdown of plant or any failure of gas, water services, electricity etc. If Silverstone is unable to run your Test date due to extreme adverse weather conditions or other events beyond Silverstone’s control you will be able to re-book your Test date for a later date.
-Please call 0844 3728 235 for up to date weather conditions at Silverstone.
-You must contact us on 0844 3728 235 within 7 days of your cancelled date in order to rebook your Test date.
-The Test date must be booked and taken within 3 months of the original cancelled date and subject to the dates available being notified to you which may be limited.
+All testing is offered subject to availability of dates, facilities and, of course, the weather or other events beyond SCL’s control and accordingly SCL cannot guarantee that a particular date or session will not be cancelled due to a Force Majeure Event.
+A Force Majeure Event means any act, event, omission or accident beyond the reasonable control of SCL including without limitation pandemic, epidemic, outbreak, , disease, quarantine, public order disturbance, flood, storm, adverse weather condition, natural event, fire, strike, lock-out or other industrial dispute even if not beyond the reasonable control of SCL, nuclear accident, act of God, war, terrorist activity, riot, civil commotion, malicious damage, act of government, compliance with any change to law, statutory guidance, non-statutory guidance, rule, regulation and/or direction, accident, breakdown of plant or machinery, non-performance by suppliers or subcontractors (other than by companies in the same group as SCL) and interruption or failure of utility or service.
+If SCL is unable to run a test date due to a Force Majeure Event a participant will be able to re-book their test date for a later date.
+Please call 0344 3728 235 for up to date weather conditions at Silverstone.
+A participant must contact SCL on 0344 3728 235 within 14 days of their cancelled date in order to rebook their test date.
+The test date must be booked and taken within 3 months of the original cancelled date and subject to the dates available being notified to the participant which may be limited.
 An additional charge will be levied for the rebooked test if the value of the new test date is higher.

-The circuit reserves the right to: session any day or move any machine from one session to another or cancel any test day, (we will endeavour to give as much notice as is possible, but this cannot be guaranteed).
+SCL reserves the right to: session any day or move any vehicle from one session to another or cancel any test day, (SCL will endeavour to give as much notice as is possible, but this cannot be guaranteed).